jmyacobn/whats-cookin/README.md

 6. `Control + C` is the command to stop running the local server.
 Closing the terminal without stopping the server first could allow the server to continue to run in the background and cause problems.

 ## Context
 What's Cookin'? is a two-part group project that is completed during Weeks 2 and 4 of Module 2 at Turing School of Software Development and Design.
-We worked as a team of four, implementing mob coding, driver-navigator paired coding, and some independent coding.
-Part 1 took us approximately 60 hours to complete.
-We used a thorough DTR, calendaring, GitHub project board, daily stand-ups, and the GitHub workflow to communicate while balancing project work with our full-time coursework and working across multiple time zones.
-The spec for this project can be found [here](https://frontend.turing.edu/projects/whats-cookin-part-one.html).
+We worked as a team of four, implementing mob coding, driver-navigator paired coding, and independent coding.
+Part 1 took us approximately 60 hours to complete, and Part 2 took us approximately 50 hours for a total of approximately 110 hours.
+We used a thorough DTR, calendaring, and an Agile/Scrum Workflow to communicate while balancing project work with our full-time coursework and working across multiple time zones.
+The specs for each part of this project can be found [here](https://frontend.turing.edu/projects/whats-cookin-part-one.html) and [here](https://frontend.turing.edu/projects/whats-cookin-part-two.html).

 ## Contributors
 - Lauren Frazier [GitHub](https://github.com/FrazierLE) | [LinkedIn](https://www.linkedin.com/in/lauren-frazier-745053188/)